Changing Board Sizes in Altium Designer

 You can use the Shift > Spacebar to cycle through the five corner modes, and you can also use the spacebar by itself to toggle the direction of the corners.
 The size of the arc is given to you in text at the bottom of the design session window, and you can increase or decrease the size of the arc by holding down the “.” or “,” keys.
 To increase the speed of increasing or decreasing the arcs, hold the shift key down while using the “.” and “,” keys.

-Working with the arcs takes some dexterity, so as my middle school band director used to always say; “practice, practice, practice”.
-And, don’t forget, if you’ve put in a bad segment while drawing any of this, use the backspace key to remove the last vertex.
+Working with the arcs takes some dexterity, but practice helps.
+Don’t forget, if you’ve put in a bad segment while drawing any of this, use the backspace key to remove the last vertex.

 The Next Step